Ederson errors sum up Man City's sloppiness in dismal derby defeat | Goal.com

 For half of Sunday's game at Old Trafford, Pep Guardiola's men simply failed to match the home side's intensity, with their unusual sluggishness and resulting sloppiness summed up by Ederson.

-The Brazilian goalkeeper is a notoriously cool character but he and his City team-mates were just too laid back and they were punished, allowing United to record a Premier League double over them for the first time in 10 years courtesy of a fully deserved 2-0 win.
+The Brazilian goalkeeper is a notoriously cool character but he and his City team-mates were just too laid back on the day and were ultimately punished, allowing United to record a Premier League double over them for the first time in 10 years courtesy of a fully deserved 2-0 win.

 Ederson was culpable for both goals, letting Anthony Martial’s weak volley slip through his fingers 30 minutes in and then tossing the ball away to Scott McTominay for his injury-time strike.

-He also let one backpass carelessly roll under his foot and he had to scramble back to clear off his own line in a derby to forget.
+He also let one backpass carelessly roll under his foot and he had to scramble back to clear off his own line.

 United were desperate for the victory that keeps alive their hopes of sneaking into the top four and securing a return to Champions League football, while City were strangely subdued during a first-half performance that fell far below Guardiola's high standards.

-The English champions are still on course to finish as this season's runners-up but the Premier League is the least of their priorities, with runaway leaders Liverpool having long since disappeared over the horizon, leaving City to focus on what would be a remarkable cup treble.
+The visitors are still on course to finish as this season's runners-up but the Premier League is the least of their priorities, with runaway leaders Liverpool having long since disappeared over the horizon, leaving City to focus on what would be a remarkable cup treble.

 However, that was no excuse for such an insipid approach to the game.
 All Manchester derbies matter, irrespective of positions in the table.
 United have now won three this season – and there could even be another one to come in the FA Cup.